Fallenbagel/Hint-of-Colors/README.md

 _@Lubricantjam Thank you so much for the optimisations!_

 ### CUSTOM LOGO
-- Remember to replace the `YOUR LOGO URL.PNG/jpg` with your own server logo hosted on any photo hosting website of your choice/or you can place the logo in your web-dir and write `url(../../YOURLOGO.png)`
+- You can also replace the `YOUR LOGO URL.PNG/jpg` with your own server logo hosted on any photo hosting website of your choice/or you can place the logo in your web-dir and write `url(../../YOURLOGO.png)`
 ```css
 .adminDrawerLogo img { content: url(YOUR LOGO URL.png/jpg) !important; } imgLogoIcon { content: url(YOUR LOGO URL.png/jpg) !important; } .pageTitleWithLogo { background-image: url(YOUR LOGO URL.png/jpg) !important; }
 ```